Data-Science-for-Scientists-ATL/DataSci4ScienceATL-blog-source/content/pages/datathon-2019.md

-# Data Science for Scientists ATL 2019 Datathon
+Title: Data Science for Scientists ATL 2019 Datathon
+Date: 2019-04-15
+Author: David Nicholson

 ## Overview

 The Atlanta metro area faces public health challenges that are unique to the South.